-If you are married, make sure the documents match the information for the person listed as the primary owner on the application.
+If you are married, make sure the documents match the information for the person listed as the primary owner or property owner on the application.
 Applicants who are ages 65 or older or disabled may require additional documents to be included with their application.

 3. Submit the Application

 You may mail, fax, or hand-deliver your application to the county appraisal district where your property is located.
 You can find the address, phone number, and fax number for your appraisal district on the Texas Comptroller’s website.
 It’s free to apply and the deadline is April 30th.

 After you’ve submitted your application, it can take four to six weeks for any action to be taken.
 If your application is rejected, you will be notified and given the opportunity to challenge the decision.
 The amount of your exemption depends on a number of factors, including where your home is located and how much it is worth.
 All school districts in the state of Texas grant a reduction of $25,000 from your home's value.
 Travis County offers exemptions of up to 20% of your home's value.
 Each homestead exemption situation is unique.
 If you have any questions regarding your situation, contact your county appraisal district's office.

 After your exemption is accepted, you don’t have to apply again the following tax year.
 A homestead exemption lasts as long as you live in that residence.
 If you move to a new home, the exemption on your old home expires and you will need to file a new homestead exemption for your new residence.

 Should you have any questions about the Texas Homestead Exemption, please refer to the application for your county of residence or visit the Texas Comptroller’s website.